The Ultimate Checklist for Optimizing Google Ads in the First Month After Launch

 Let’s cut to the chase- what are the acceptable rates you are looking for and why?
 Impression share metrics can give you a great indication of why a keyword may not be performing.
 Based on the data and benchmarks, identify the issue and take action:

-An exceeded budget is one of the biggest Google Ads account killers!
+Awareness Note: An exceeded budget is one of the biggest Google Ads account killers!
 When increasing bids, be mindful that this possibility dramatically increases.
 We recommend setting up an automated rule to control budgetand cost by sending email alerts to you once your daily budget has hit your desired threshold.
 Automated rules become very helpful, especially when Google Ads can spend your total daily cost to as much as twice your average daily budget.

 Pro Tip: In addition to the actions above for each metric, there are additional strategies that can help improve impression share, such as ensuring you have proper conversion tracking, modifying location targeting settings, and working on improving ad copy relevance.

 Your Click Volume Reach